referencenull/GitHub-Copilot-hands-on-lab/README.md

 # https://github.com/referencenull/GitHub-Copilot-hands-on-lab

 Welcome to the **GitHub Copilot Hands-On Lab**!
-This challenge will guide you through some of the Copilot features — from *Ask* and *Edit* and *Plan* modes to *MCP-powered issues*, *Copilot Coding Agent*, and *AI PR reviews*.
+This challenge will guide you through some of the Copilot features — from *Ask* and *Edit* and *Plan* modes to  *Copilot Coding Agent*.
-You’ll work inside your own repository, experimenting freely and discovering how Copilot transforms your workflow.
+You’ll work inside your own repository, experimenting freely and discovering how Copilot transforms your workflow and way of working.

 ---